awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-creating-cloudwatch-alarm.md

 To receive a notification when AWS KMS API requests attempt to use a CMK that is pending deletion in a cryptographic operation, create a CloudWatch alarm and configure notifications\.

-**To create a CloudWatch alarm that monitors attempted usage of a KMS CMK that is pending deletion**
+**To create a CloudWatch alarm that monitors attempted usage of a CMK that is pending deletion**

 1. Sign in to the AWS Management Console and open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.